simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 15-Jan 17 2024
+Radio Blackout Forecast for Jan 16-Jan 18 2024

-              Jan 15        Jan 16        Jan 17
+              Jan 16        Jan 17        Jan 18
 R1-R2           30%           30%           30%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1 (Minor) radio blackouts over the next three days.
+Rationale: There exists a chance for R1-R2 (Minor) radio blackouts over the next three days.

 ```